fugue/regula/docs/src/development/writing-rules.md

 - `description`: Longer description of the rule
 - `controls`: An object where the key is the compliance family name and the value is an array of controls
 - `severity`: One of `Critical`, `High`, `Medium`, `Low`, `Informational`
+- `rule_remediation_doc`: A URL with instructions for remediating the rule

 Here's an example rule result to show how this metadata looks in the report: